 Working closely together, Koester and the Atomic team developed Scanning Wizard, an elegant web app that guides single-switch users through a series of tasks designed to measure their response time and scanning effectiveness.

 Scanning Wizard uses these tests to generate individually-tailored recommendations for each user’s system, including adjustments to their scan speed, delay, and keyboard layout.
 The system also supports double-switch users and people who use symbols other than letters in their scanning array.

 Scanning Wizard allows users to create an online account and store their results, but also has an offline mode with robust local data storage.
 Health practitioners can use a special administrative version to manage data from multiple users.

 Scanning Wizard has really exceeded my expectations.
 I went into the project with requirements but no real picture of what the end product would be like, and I came out with something that represents the project in a great way.
 Compared to other projects I’ve worked on, this app is the best designed—both the code and the visual design.
 It’s extremely polished.
 Heidi Koester, Ph.D., President

-- Using the Scanning Wizard methods, users of single-switch scanning have increased their text-entry speed by an average 120% — with some users improving as much as 300%.
+- An ongoing field study found that the Scanning Wizard helps single-switch users increase their text-entry speed by an average of 70% — with some users improving as much as 170%.

 - Scanning Wizard was designed so that Dr. Koester can edit the app’s code and adjust the algorithm, incorporating knowledge gathered during the field study.